AsianJohnBoi/bushtabs/README.md

 ## Problems

-Despite completing the basic features, I also encountered a problem publishing to the browser stores as my extension breach security policy for injecting scripts from a 3rd party service.
+Despite completing the basic features, I also encountered a problem publishing to the browser stores as my extension breach security policy for injecting scripts from 3rd party services.

+One solution in mind is to become an advertising business and create the ads but more time must be put into designing and planning.

 More time and research must be put into this issue.